ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 # License

 MIT License.
-Use it, modify it, ship it, break it — just don’t blame Ash when gravity wins.
+Use it, modify it, ship it, break it — just don’t blame me when gravity wins.